This section talks about deciphering function information from the graph of a

 Functions are packages containing three sets (one of which is a set of pairs), which satisfies one rule.
 That is the struture of a function.
-In Analysis, the sets are often measurements and the function is how we compare those measurements.
+When using functions, the sets are often measurements and the function is how we compare those measurements.

 Typical questions we have about functions are: